casperklein/supervisor.sh/README.md

 Usage:
   supervisor.sh [OPTION] [COMMAND]

+Configuration file:
+  By default, the configuration is read from '/etc/supervisor.yaml'.
+  If 'yq' is not available, '/etc/supervisor.yaml.sh' will be used instead.
+  Provide '--config' to specify a custom configuration file.

 Options:
-  -c, --config  Specify config file, e.g. 'supervisor.sh -c /path/to/supervisor.yaml'.
+  -c, --config  Specify config file, e.g. 'supervisor.sh -c /path/config.yaml'.
   -h, --help    Show this help.

 Commands: